samunruh86/retailstride/admin/markdown/site_copy_v2.md

 ## **Our Solution Section**
 - **Pre Header:** Our Solution
-- **Headline:** Independent retailers get premium access to high-performing brands.
+- **Headline:** Simplifying Distribution for Independent Retailers.
 - **Supporting:** We simplify wholesale for independent retailers—curating assortments that align with your channel, ensuring pricing consistency, and managing logistics so your store stays stocked with trusted products.
 - **Accordion Items:**
-  - **Title:** Curated Catalog Tailored to Your Channel
+  - **Title:** Catalogs Tailored to Your Store
-  - **Body:** Independent retailers deserve direct, consistent access to trusted products—without guesswork or endless middlemen.
-We curate assortments aligned to your channel and seasonal demand so you can buy with confidence.
+  - **Body:** We organize premium product lines around store type, region, and seasonal demand—making it easy for independent retailers to access the right products without endless searching or middlemen.

-  - **Title:** MAP-Compliant Pricing + Promotions
+  - **Title:** Consistent, MAP-Aligned Pricing
-  - **Body:** We maintain strict MAP compliance and only source from authorized suppliers—ensuring stable pricing and responsible promotions across every marketplace.
+  - **Body:** Every brand we represent is MAP-compliant and sourced directly from authorized suppliers, ensuring stable pricing and transparent terms across all your wholesale orders.

-  - **Title:** Distribution + Logistics Coordination
+  - **Title:** Reliable Distribution
-  - **Body:** We streamline sourcing, compliance, and replenishment so you can focus on serving customers, supported by direct store delivery and FBA prep through approved logistics partners.
+  - **Body:** We coordinate logistics and restock through trusted fulfillment partners, keeping your shelves stocked and your operations predictable—without added complexity or minimum commitments.

 ---

 ## **FAQs Section**

+**Supporting:** We’ve answered a few common questions from independent retailers interested in joining our network.

-- **Q:** Do you work directly with brands?
+- **Do you sell directly to retailers?**
-  **A:** Yes.
-Retail Stride partners directly with brands and authorized distributors to ensure every product is authentic, compliant, and responsibly represented.
+  Yes.
+Retail Stride works directly with verified retail businesses—providing access to brand-approved inventory, consistent pricing, and dependable fulfillment through authorized channels.

+- **What types of retailers do you work with?**
+  We partner with established brick-and-mortar stores and regional chains.
+Our focus is on independent retail channels that represent brands well and align with authorized distribution standards.

-- **Q:** Can I buy products without a retail business license?
+- **Do I need a business license or resale certificate?**
-  **A:** Not at this time.
-Retail Stride is a B2B platform serving licensed retail businesses and verified resale partners.
+  Yes.
+Retail Stride serves licensed retail businesses only.
+Verification helps maintain brand protection and ensures compliance across all purchasing activity.

+- **Do you charge membership or access fees?**
+  No. There are no membership costs or platform fees.
+Once approved, retailers simply purchase from our catalog at standard wholesale pricing through our distributor network.

-- **Q:** How do you ensure pricing consistency?
+- **How do you maintain pricing consistency?**
-  **A:** We maintain strict MAP compliance and only source from authorized suppliers—ensuring stable pricing across all retail channels.
+  All products are sourced directly from brand owners and authorized distributors.
+We follow strict MAP and brand compliance standards to ensure fair and stable pricing across all retail partners.

-- **Q:** Can brands apply to join the platform?
-  **A:** Absolutely.
-We’re always expanding our catalog with premium, compliant brands seeking controlled retail reach.
-- **Q:** Do you ship directly to stores?
+- **Do you ship directly to stores?**
-  **A:** Yes.
-We support direct store delivery (DSD) and FBA prep shipments through approved logistics partners.
+  Yes.
+We support direct store delivery (DSD) and coordinated replenishment through trusted logistics partners to ensure reliable, on-time supply.

-- **Q:** Is there a membership or access fee?
-  **A:** Access to browse is free for approved retailers.
-Brand and wholesale partnerships are structured individually.
+- **Are products authentic and brand-approved?**
+  Absolutely.
+Every item in our catalog comes from authorized sources and verified brand relationships—no third-party resellers or diverted inventory.

 ---

 ## **CTA Section**
-- **Headline:** Become a Partner
+- **Headline:** Become a Verified Partner
-- **Supporting:** Ready to access premium brands, consistent pricing, and reliable supply?
-Apply today to become a verified Retail Stride partner.
+- **Supporting:** Ready to stock trusted national brands with consistent pricing and dependable supply?
+Apply today to join the Retail Stride network and gain access to authorized distribution built for independent retailers.
 - **CTA Button:** Apply Now

 ---